Desperate for ways to keep mice away from your home for good? Read on!

 After doing a thorough inspection of where the mice might be coming in we discovered that there were huge gaps in the flooring around the plumbing under our sinks that went straight through to the ground.
 We stuffed steel wool into the holes and sprayed Great Stuff Gap Filler over it all to keep out pests as well as drafts.
 So far in the eight years we’ve been there no mice have made it back through those holes.
 Knock on wood.

 Unfortunately for us, there will always be holes that we won’t be able to get to.
 Mice get into our walls and even our ceiling because of the small gaps in the framework.
 There’s no way to seal the gaps unless we completely tear the house apart.
-Our best bet is to do the best we can to keep from attracting mice to our home in the first place.
-(More cats??)
-Once they’re in, we use snap traps and live traps to catch and kill them.
-Poison has not worked well for us because they just die in the floors or walls and stink up the place.

 We’re gonna get a quote for the metal duct work to see if it’s something we might be able to afford.
 Although I expect it to be a significant investment, I don’t think we have much of a choice considering the health consequences of breathing in mouse excrement when the A/C is blowing.